Nidhi0152/CST8913/Lab4/Design Rehosting Migration.md

 3)Databe replication and failover: Azure SQL Database or Azure SQL Managed Instance can be used to replicate databases across regions, ensuring data consistency.
 Azure SQL Always On Availability Groups or Geo-Replication provide automatic failover, ensuring continuous database availability with minimal data loss.

+Conclusion:
+In this multi-region architecture, Active Geo-Replication and Auto-Failover Groups form the backbone of the application’s high availability and disaster recovery strategy.These features offer a strong and resilient solution that can tolerate regional failures and maintain the application's functionality by ensuring constant data synchronization across regions, automatic failover, and smooth read and write operation management.